sbajala/TicTacToe_SB_NP/README.md

 A last detail we have left would be a message for the Draw condition.
 We have implemented a message for the winning player but have not implemented a message for a Draw which means the players would have to click on the "play again" button for a new round.

+## Future considerations
+Buttons could be created within a loop which will reduce the number of lines and make the code cleaner and more efficient.

 ## Credits
 Created by Sharmaine Bajala and [Nicolas Perdomo](https://github.com/nicolasperdomol).